Asahikawa Ramen Aoba Honten

 About Asahikawa Ramen Aoba Honten

 Asahikawa Ramen Aoba Honten in Sapporo is listed in the JPY 999-and-under price band and is recognized in Tabelog 100 - Ramen - HOKKAIDO - 2025.
-Verified public details are limited, so the safest way to plan is around the confirmed basics: casual dress, low pricing, a schedule that includes a mid-afternoon break with Wednesday closed.
+The safest way to plan is around the practical basics: casual dress, low pricing, a schedule that includes a mid-afternoon break with Wednesday closed.

-Specific seating layout, reservation policy, payment methods, menu details, sell-out patterns, station access are not verified here, so this guide does not treat them as facts.
-What is confirmed is the operating schedule: Monday, Tuesday, Thursday, Friday, Saturday, Sunday from 9:30 AM–1:30 PM and 3–5:30 PM, with Wednesday closed.
+The operating schedule is Monday, Tuesday, Thursday, Friday, Saturday, Sunday from 9:30 AM–1:30 PM and 3–5:30 PM, with Wednesday closed.
 The split schedule makes timing important; plan for either the morning-to-early-afternoon window or the later afternoon session rather than assuming all-day service.
 Dress code is casual.

 How Aoba Honten Compares in Sapporo's Ramen Landscape